NabaviLab/VarSimLab/docs/source/user-guide.rst

 VarSimLab also requires one of the following arguments:

   -use_genome           generate tumor and normal for entire provided sequence.                         used for whole genome sequence simualtion
-  -bed BED              generate tumor and normal based on bed file containing
+  -bed                  generate tumor and normal based on bed file containing
                         exonic regions. used for whole exome sequence simulation

 read generation parameters: